IMPORTANT UPDATES

 An interview will be scheduled for selected candidates.

-Children’s offers one postgraduate year-two (PGY-2) pharmacy residency position.
-This 12-month position is designed for a second-year residency applicant with primary interests in pediatric solid organ transplantation.
-Residents gain valuable experience working closely with interdisciplinary providers at Egleston hospital, as well as providers within the Emory Healthcare System.
+Children’s offers one postgraduate year two (PGY2) pharmacy residency position.
+This 52-week position is designed for a second-year residency applicant with primary interests in solid organ transplantation (SOT).
+Resident will gain valuable experience working closely with interdisciplinary providers at the Egleston campus as well as the Scottish Rite campus and providers within the Emory Healthcare System.

 Learning Experiences